click here: link. image in my text flush right text to wrap around the image on the right please

 G. T. Hushion practiced law part time as a research attorney from 1990 - 2010.
 He is also an amateur forensic historian.
 This particular study is of pi and geometric probability and their tortuous journey through the French Revolution.
 Gaming trials have been used to model randomness and explore pi.
 It has consumed approximately 50,000 hours over 27 years.
 He has no interest in gambling other than these scientific circumstances.
 Prior to law school, he was a journalist and investigative reporter with a special interest in the administration of California’s tidelands.

-His other interests include the OK Corral gunfight, the Chumash Painted Cave, and the reality of Sasquatch.
+His other interests include jazz, the OK Corral gunfight and the Chumash Painted Cave.